walker-reynolds/uns_workshop/README.md

 ## Workshop Overview for Session 1

+**All necessary code for Session 1 can be found in the session1 directory**

 The technical lesson covers the following concepts:

 1. **Descriptive Namespace**: Collects system, user, and location information.